Geeks in Phoenix

 All-in-one systems are meant for everyday computing, spreadsheets, e-mail, and surfing the Internet.
 They usually just have an onboard IGPU that uses the system memory.

-Laptop and desktop computers usually come standard with an on-board IGPU and can also include a separate GPU that has its own separate memory.
-If you are looking for a computer for gaming or 3D rendering, you will want a separate GPU.
+Laptop and desktop computers usually come standard with an onboard IGPU and can also include a separate GPU that has its own individual memory.
+If you are looking for a gaming or 3D rendering computer, you will want a separate GPU.

-Now features available for separate GPU's will differ from laptop to desktop computers.
-You will find that you get a better selection of GPU's with desktop computers than laptops.
-The reason is desktops use PCI-e expansion slots for adding in separate GPUs.
+Now, features available for separate GPUs will differ from laptop to desktop computers.
+You will find that you get a better selection of GPUs with desktop computers than with laptops.
+The reason is desktops use PCI-e expansion slots for adding separate GPUs.

 For more about expansion cards, check out the following article.